Columbus, Indiana: Sports

-Indiana Diesels of the Premier Basketball League play their home games at the gymnasium at Ceraland Park, with plans to move to a proposed downtown sports complex in the near future.
+The Indiana Diesels of the Premier Basketball League play their home games at the gymnasium at Ceraland Park, with plans to move to a proposed downtown sports complex in the near future.
 Similarly, the Indiana Sentinels of the Federal Prospects Hockey League play their home games at Hamilton Community Center & Ice Arena with plans to move to a newer, larger arena by 2029.